AtesComp/rdf-transform/README.md

 Here are some tips on testing and debugging...

 #### Java ####
-Tinker with the "RFTransform.verbose" and "RFTransform.debug" configurations settings for RDT Transform to get plenty 'o feedback.
+Tinker with the "RDFTransform.verbose" and "RDFTransform.debug" configurations settings for RDT Transform to get plenty 'o feedback.
 Generally, setting the debug configuration to "true" will do the trick.

 #### Javascript ####
 Use the built-in Developer Tools in your perferred browser.